vtrpldn/digital-garden/src/posts/grab-your-users-attention-with-the-focus-within-css-selector.md

 title: Grab Your Users Attention With the Focus-Within CSS Selector
 date: 2020-10-30
 tags:
+  - neat little tricks
   - css
+  - html
-  - codenewbie
+  - beginners
 layout: layouts/post.njk
 ---

-_This article was originally posted in the DEV Community._
+_This article was [originally published](https://dev.to/vtrpldn/grab-your-user-s-attention-with-the-focus-within-css-selector-4d4) in the DEV Community._

+---

 Here's a neat little trick: